 Harvesting garlic scapes encourages bigger garlic bulbs, and the delicious scapes can then be cooked!
 In this post I’ll go over how to harvest garlic scapes.

-If you haven’t tried your hand and growing garlic yet, I highly recommend it!
+If you haven’t tried your hand and growing garlic (allium sativum) yet, I highly recommend it!
 It requires patience (up to 8 months!), but they are incredibly low maintenance, and can be incredibly profitable.